 1. What was the first quarter of 2012 revenues for Sturm Ruger?

-2. How much does the average U.S. wedding cost?
+2. How much did the average U.S. wedding cost in 2019?

 Many publications are moving from print to digital format, placing a significant amount of information online for users to sift through and try to make sense of.

 However, despite the rise of powerful search engines such as Google, online information is not always readily accessible.